Narasimman-V/pagination-x/README.md

 **Extend/Override directive's behavior:**

-To extend/override the directive's built-in event handlers for search, page change, and page size change events, pass the custom event handlers in the controller for these events as values for the properties 'search', 'pageChange', and 'changePageSize'.
+To extend/override the directive's built-in event handlers for search, page change, page size change, page select, and record select events, pass the custom event handlers in the controller for these events as values for the properties 'search', 'pageChange', 'changePageSize', 'selectPage', and 'selectRecord' respectively.

 In controller: